 The Ministry for the Environment is responsible for the Act.
 This includes providing policy advice on its application and assisting in the development of regulations under it.

 The relevant marine consent authority (Environmental Protection Authority (EPA) or Board of Inquiry) makes decisions on marine consent applications.
 The EPA is responsible for the day-to-day operation of the Act and its regulations, including monitoring and enforcement.

-For more information on the EPA's role see the web page Exclusive economic zone and continental shelf [Environmental Protection Authority website].
+For more information see EEZ marine activities [Environmental Protection Authority website].